 - occlusal appliances – such as oral splints and mouth guards

 Your doctor/dentist may recommend any one or all of the above non-drug therapies to help address the symptoms associated with TMJ.

 - Surgical Procedures

-When all the above treatment options fail to yield any significant results, your doctor/dentist may advise the following surgical procedures:
+When all the above treatment options fail to yield any significant results, your doctor or dentist may advise the following surgical procedures: